91113xup6/IsingTrade/README.md

 ## Algorithmic Trading
 <img src="http://blog.xcelerit.com/wp-content/uploads/2013/07/algotrading.jpg" title="Fetched from http://blog.xcelerit.com">

-When faced with large amount of informations, algorithmic implemented in computer programs can help traders analyze them and improve trading strategy.
+When faced with large amount of informations, algorithms implemented in computer programs can help traders analyze them and improve trading strategy.

 # So what is IsingTrade?